Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification: Experiments

 \subsection{Implementation details}

-A lightweight version of TResNet~\cite{tresnet}, called TResNet-M, has been used as the feature extractor.
-Given its impressive performance in multi-label image classification, the Asymmetric Loss (ASL)~\cite{asl} has been used as the loss function for the classification task.
-The model is trained using the Adam optimizer with a cosine decayed maximum learning rate of $10^{-3}$ for a total of $40$ epochs or until convergence.
+The proposed DDA-MLIC makes use of the TResNet-M~\cite{tresnet} as a backbone and the Asymmetric Loss (ASL)~\cite{asl} as the task loss.
+All the methods are trained using the Adam optimizer with a cosine decayed maximum learning rate of $10^{-3}$.
+For all the experiments, we make use of NVIDIA TITAN V with a batch size of $64$ for a total of $25$ epochs or until convergence.
+The input image resolution has been fixed to $224\times224$..